Coming Soon 👀 At the beginning of April, you’ll be

 Not as bazar as when someone is on the phone in a restroom.

-Painted Wolf over 1 year ago
+Painted Wolf about 2 years ago

 In the US, 555-1212 is directory assistance for that area code.
 Just plain 555-1212 might or might not, depending on your area and carrier, be directory assistance for the area code your phone is assigned.